nasosi/InkRadix/README.md

 </p>
 </div>

 InkRadix is an Inkscape extension that enables editing equations using Radical Pie™ (https://radicalpie.com/).
-Radical Pie is currently available on Windows only.
+Radical Pie is a commercial and propriatery WYSIWYG equation editing application for Windows 10/11 only.

+# About Radical Pie

 # Installation
 There are several ways to install InkRadix.
 First, make sure that [Radical Pie](https://radicalpie.com) and [Inkscape](https://inkscape.org/) are installed on your computer.